Mockly API

 What it does

-The Mockly API renders chat mockup screenshots and videos over HTTP.
-You send a JSON payload describing the conversation — sender, receivers, messages — and get back a PNG (synchronously) or an MP4 (asynchronously, with a status URL to poll).
+The Mockly API renders mockup screenshots and videos over HTTP.
+You send a JSON payload describing what to render — a chat conversation, an AI chat, a social post, a comment thread, a story, or an email — and get back a PNG (synchronously) or, for animated types, an MP4 (asynchronously, with a status URL to poll).

 It's the same render pipeline the editor uses, exposed as a paid HTTP API.
-Pixel-perfect across 22 chat apps including WhatsApp, iMessage, Instagram, Discord, Telegram, Slack, Microsoft Teams, and more.
+Six mockup types across 40+ apps:

 Prerequisites